 If you have a back pain condition, the symptoms will likely start small and gradually increase until you feel excessive back pain.
 There are four main stages of disc degeneration:

-- Degeneration;
+- Degeneration

-- Prolapse;
+- Prolapse

-- Extrusion;
+- Extrusion

-- Sequestration.
+- Sequestration

 The first stage, degeneration, occurs when the disc loses its elasticity and becomes brittle with age.

 Stage two, prolapse, occurs when tiny tears form in the outer fibrous ring of an intervertebral disc.
-These tears allow the gel-like central portion to bulge along with the tough fibrous outer layer.
+These tears allow the gel-like central portion to bulge along with the tough, fibrous outer layer.

 Extrusion, stage three, is when part of the nucleus breaks through the tough outer layer but remains within the disc.
-Also known as a non-contained herniation or transligamentous herniation, an acute lumbar disc herniation is followed by sequestration.
+Also known as a non-contained or transligamentous herniation, an acute lumbar disc herniation is followed by sequestration.

 In stage four, disc sequestration, the gel-like material breaks through the tough outer layer and leaks into the spinal canal, causing a free fragment.
 After all four stages are complete, you will feel full-fledged disc herniation symptoms and require chiropractic treatment.